kentcdodds/old-kentcdodds.com/content/blog/how-to-write-a-javascript-library/index.md

   _There are so many reasons to open source your code.
 But knowing how to do it can be a real challenge._
 keywords:
-  - JavaScript
-  - Open Source
+  - javascript
-  - Library
+  - open source
 banner: ./images/banner.jpg
 ---